manuelbieri/Greenwood_1993/README.md

 - Matlab (>=2021b)
 - Dynare (>=5.3)

 Otherwise, the code might (partly) not work.
+Additionally, the code and scripts are tested on macOS 13.3.

 ## Run Dynare-Code
 ```shell